Connect with us

 1. Get Going and Exercise

-This doesn’t have to be an hour-long workout that hits every part of your core, but it does need to be intense enough to wake you up, make you sweat, and shake off the sleep.
+This doesn’t have to be an hour-long workout that hits every part of your core, but it must be intense enough to wake you up, make you sweat, and shake off the sleep.

 I’ve always found running to be the best.